Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Resume-AzDataFactoryPipeline.md

 ```

 This command resumes the pipeline named DPWikisample in the data factory named WikiADF.
-Use the **Suspend-AzureRmDataFactoryPipeline** cmdlet to suspend a pipeline.
+Use the **Suspend-AzDataFactoryPipeline** cmdlet to suspend a pipeline.
 The command returns a value of $True.

 ## PARAMETERS